-Women in Science Day: ADSHG's research awards available - 11/02/2020 We're marking Women In Science day by highlighting our latest ADSHG Research Awards for 2020 and celebrating the work of one of our previous recipients Helen Loo.
+Women in Science Day: ADSHG's Research Awards & Cortisol Alert Dogs We're marking Women In Science day by highlighting our latest ADSHG Research Awards for 2020 and celebrating the work of one of our previous recipients Helen Loo.
 Women in Science Day We are grateful to so many women within the scientific community for their contributions to the diagnosis, treatment, and care of people with Addison's Disease.
 Today, on Women In Science day we salute them all - from researchers to nurses, endocrinologists to those developing new medical devices.
-One of these wonderful women, Helen Loo (pictured above with our volunteer Alison Mainwaring and our founder Deana Kenward), received our Annette Louis Seal Award for her work in creating a poster at the Society For Endocrinology BES Conference back in November.
-Helen's poster outlined findings from her study (with a team of fellow researchers) into the ability of alert dogs to be successfully be trained to detect low cortisol levels in patients with Addison's Disease.
+Helen receiving the Annette Louise Seal Memorial Award from the Addison’s Disease Self-Help Group at SfE BES 2019, alongside (far left) Dr Helen Turner (Consultant Endocrinologist, Oxford Centre for Diabetes, Endocrinology and Metabolism), Alison (ADSHG volunteer), Helen Loo, Deana (ADSHG Founder & Patron). ©H Loo One of these wonderful women, Endocrine Specialist Nurse Helen Loo (pictured above), received our Annette Louis Seal Award for her work in creating a poster at the 2019 Society For Endocrinology BES Conference back in November.
+Helen's poster outlined findings from her study (with a team of fellow researchers) into the ability of alert dogs to be successfully trained to detect low cortisol levels in patients with Addison's disease.
+Helen tells us: The questionnaire showed multiple benefits of having this type of dog.
+These include enhanced levels of independence, confidence, calmness and well-being.
+In the patient’s words, ‘the increased confidence I felt in not missing low cortisol levels made me feel less scared to be on my own and that I’m not taking too much cortisol’.
+Preliminary data suggested that a medical alert assistance dog can be successfully trained to detect low cortisol levels.
+The patient’s ability to manage steroid requirements was optimised; her quality of life demonstrated significant improvement."
+"As an Endocrine Specialist Nurse, this has greatly motivated me, as I have seen the positive impact on patient care and outcomes for this rare, specialist group of patients.
+I am excited about the future developments and research, which we plan to direct from Oxford, and which the Addison’s Disease Self-Help Group and the charity Medical Detection Dogs are keen to support."
 An abstract of the findings is available on the Endocrine Extracts website.
+Helen writes more about the innovative developments involving cortisol alert dogs and, importantly, how the addition of a dog to the patient clinical care pathway is improving patient outcomes.
+On our blog, Jan shares her story of living with an alert dog here.
 ADSHG Research Awards If you are interested in undertaking medical research into areas related to Addison's Disease, we have awards available to support eligible projects.
 Areas we support include: Projects that will advance good clinical practice in the management of Addison’s disease Early-career medical/nursing researchers (less than 5 years post Ph.D.), wishing to pursue a project with relevance to Addison’s disease or steroid-dependency Innovations and best practice in emergency medicine concerning adrenal insufficiency and adrenal crisis Nurse-led research projects that advance steroid awareness and patient safety submitted as a poster to the Society for Endocrinology's BES conference.
-Explore our available ADSHG 2020 research awards.
+Explore our available ADSHG research awards.
 Our charity is at the forefront of medical research into Addison's Disease.
-Help us fund medical researchers working in this important but sometimes overlooked field of endocrine research- share this story with any researchers and students you know from related fields who might benefit from funding from the ADSHG.
-About the ADSHG We support people affected by Addison's Disease, a rare endocrine disorder in which the adrenal glands do not produce enough steroid hormones.
-The condition affects almost 10,000 people in the United Kingdom & Republic of Ireland.
-The Addison’s Disease Self-Help Group (ADSHG) was founded in 1984 to support anyone affected by adrenal insufficiency.
-More about the ADSHG and our work.
+Help us fund medical researchers working in this important but sometimes overlooked field of endocrine research.
+Please share this story with any researchers and students you know from related fields who might benefit from research funding from the ADSHG.
+Are you a member of our charity?
+Whether you're newly diagnosed or have lived with the condition for years - please join our community and support our cause!
+You'll receive the latest expert advice, guidance and ADSHG news, whilst being part of our inspiring and supportive community.
+Join the ADSHG Say hello!
+Follow us on Twitter, Facebook, Instagram, LinkedIn and YouTube.